CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions_gnu-linux_system.md

 #System

-We are going to assume an `ubuntu` gnu-linux system, please, do the appropiate changes of the name of the list of packages or commands if you are using a distribution different of `ubuntu`:
+We are going to assume an `ubuntu` gnu-linux system, please, do the appropiate changes of the name of the list of packages or commands if you are using a distribution different of `ubuntu`

 ## Packages